synoptic/wmo-uasdc/raw_uas_to_netCDF/README.md

 # UAS netCDF Files
-It's imperitive that each provider contains netCDF files with correct structure, naming conventions, and units.
+It's imperative that each provider contains netCDF files with correct structure, naming conventions, and units.
 An example file for the proposed format [can be found here](../nc2bufr/UASDC_operatorID_airframeID_processingLevel_20230327030016Z.nc). **Please ensure that your UASDC netCDF files have the correct filename structure, variable names, and units.**

 ## Filename Structure